-TP53, which encodes the tumor suppressor protein p53, is one of the most commonly mutated genes in cancer and a key transcriptional regulator of multiple genetic programs that control cell growth and death.
-Earlier work in Dr. Hwang’s lab revealed that p53 also regulates mitochondrial respiration by controlling the assembly of the enzyme complex that consumes molecular oxygen in mitochondria to produce energy.
-This link between cancer and mitochondrial energetics has brought Dr. Hwang's research to the intersection of cancer and cardiovascular biology, where he is pursuing the hypothesis that mitochondrial respiration protects cells from oxidative insults.
+TP53 that encodes the tumor suppressor protein p53 is one of the most commonly mutated genes in cancer and a key transcriptional regulator of multiple genetic programs that control cell growth and death.
+Earlier work in Dr. Hwang’s lab revealed that p53 also regulates mitochondrial respiration by controlling the assembly of the enzyme complex that consumes molecular oxygen to produce cellular energy.
+This link between cancer and mitochondrial energetics has brought Dr. Hwang's research to the intersection of cancer and cardiovascular biology, where he has explored the role of mitochondrial function in normal and abnormal cellular processes.

-Oxidative stress has received a great deal of attention in recent years as a cause of a variety of human diseases.
-Mitochondria, which are at the center of cellular oxygen consumption, have been thought to be the source of reactive oxygen species generation.
-Instead, Dr. Hwang’s study indicates that mitochondria are part of the solution imposed by evolution to facilitate life in an oxygen rich environment.
+Oxidative stress has received a great deal of attention as a cause of a variety of human diseases.
+Mitochondria, which are the center of cellular oxygen consumption, have been thought to be the source of reactive oxygen species generation.
+Instead, Dr. Hwang’s studies indicate that mitochondria are part of the solution imposed by evolution to facilitate life in an oxygen rich environment.
 They not only provide energy but also protect the cell from an overabundance of reactive molecular oxygen.
-For example, Dr. Hwang and his colleagues have shown that cells lacking SCO2 (Synthesis of Cytochrome c Oxidase 2)—a gene regulated by p53 and essential for eukaryotic oxygen consumption—have paradoxically increased levels of oxidative DNA damage and that decreasing ambient oxygen exposure delays de novo tumorigenesis.
-As such, p53's regulation of mitochondrial bioenergetics may be part of its overall function to maintain genomic integrity in an oxidizing environment.
+For example, he and his colleagues have shown that cells lacking SCO2 (Synthesis of Cytochrome c Oxidase 2)—a gene regulated by p53 and essential for eukaryotic oxygen consumption—have paradoxically increased levels of oxidative DNA damage and that decreasing ambient oxygen exposure delays de novo tumorigenesis.
+As such, p53's regulation of the mitochondria may be part of its overall function to maintain genomic integrity in an oxidizing environment.

 Many human observational studies have reported an inverse relationship between exercise capacity and cancer.
-Mice deficient in p53 are prone to develop cancer and display a dramatic gene dose-dependent decrease in aerobic exercise capacity, suggesting that the metabolic biology of p53 may be a link between cardiovascular fitness and cancer.
-Dr. Hwang is currently bringing these observations into the clinic by studying metabolism in patients with Li-Fraumeni syndrome (LFS), a condition caused by a diverse set of germ-line mutations in TP53 that predispose to multiple forms of cancer.
-He is also continuing his investigations into novel modulators of inflammation and cardiovascular diseases.
-The hope is that the results of his basic and translational work may provide insights into developing novel strategies for preventing cancer and improving cardiovascular health.
+Mice deficient in p53 are prone to develop cancer and display decreased aerobic exercise capacity, suggesting that the metabolic biology of p53 may be a link between cardiovascular fitness and cancer.
+In addition to advancing our understanding of cancer and cardiovascular biology in model systems, Dr. Hwang is examining metabolism in patients with Li-Fraumeni syndrome (LFS), a cancer predisposition disorder caused by diverse germ-line mutations in TP53.
+Ongoing work suggests that modulating mitochondrial metabolism in a mouse model of LFS can affect tumorigenesis.
+Ultimately, the goal of his basic and translational work is to provide insights into developing novel strategies for preventing cancer and improving cardiovascular health.